top of page

 It's important to note that private schools in the United States do not receive tax dollars.
 Though private schools represent the same student base and offer the same educational programming, the government gives tax money only to secular, "public" institutions, not to private or "faith-based" institutions.
 This is an important distinction, as many students and parents are unaware of the driving factors behind the high cost of private education in the United States.
 Despite these hurdles, CVCU is committed to providing affordable, debt-free college education that keeps students unencumbered by the emotional and psychological burden of loan debt.

 CVCU’s program length is equivalent to the national norm for undergraduate degree programs.
 Students must successfully complete 120 credits for their undergraduate degree, and if they stay on pace with the prescribed schedule, they will complete this course of study in 4 years.
-Accelerated students who wish to graduate early must take one year’s worth of credits (30 units) over three summers of study.
+Accelerated students who wish to graduate early must take one year’s worth of credits (30 units) over three summers of study at a cost of $10,000 over three summers ($388 per credit unit).

 Pricing and fees are as follows:

-Lab Fees: Certain lab courses require additional materials.
-Students will be charged per course for these fees, and all fees will be listed with the course description (range: $50 to $100).
+Lab Fees: Certain lab courses may require additional materials (range: $50 to $100).

 Early Graduation: Students who wish to graduate on a three-year track instead of four-year track will have an additional fee of $2K - $3K per year for summer courses in place of their fourth-year tuition rate.
 To graduate early, students must attend summer courses all three years.